DiegoWu/forFunBot/README.md

 ## Commands

 - **help**: `$help`
-    - * always use help before using a commmand
+    - Always use help before using a command
     - Example: `$help guess`
 - **1A2B**: `$guess`
     - Example: `$guess`